 Astrocytes are morphologically star shaped glial cells found in the brain and spinal cord.
-Astrocytes support neurons, endothelial cells of blood-brain-barrier, provide nutrients and conducive environment for neuronal survivals (Nag, 2011).
-Astrocytes have been implicated to the maintenance of the extracellular ion balance, repair and scarring process of the CNS; particularly following injuries and disease conditions (Bylicky et al., 2018).
-This glial cell exhibits morphological diversity, plasticity and disease related deficits by changing their phenotypes and population (Zhou et al., 2019).
-In the present study, astrocyte was demonstrated by Glia fibrillary acidic protein (GFAP) which showed dark star shaped astrocytes with various processes.
-The hallmark of astrocytic expression was seen in the seizure model (Fig 1: INH), marked by astrocytes that become reactive in expression with prominent processes.
-This is consistent with astrocytic morphological phenotypes in neurotoxicity (Finbarrs-Bello et al., 2016).
-It is a common occurrence to observe astrocytes in negative responses through their hyperreactivity and glial scar formation in excitotoxic and/or mechanical injuries (Becerra-Calixto et al., 2017).
+Astrocytes support neurons, endothelial cells of blood-brain-barrier, and provide nutrients and conducive environment for neuronal survivals (Nag, 2011).
+Astrocytes have been implicated in the maintenance of the extracellular ion balance, repair and scarring process of the central nervous system (CNS); particularly following injuries and disease conditions (Bylicky et al. 2018).
+This glial cell exhibits morphological diversity, plasticity and disease related deficits by changing their phenotypes and population (Zhou et al. 2019).
+In this study, astrocyte was demonstrated by Glia fibrillary acidic protein (GFAP) which showed dark star shaped astrocytes with various processes.
+The hallmark of astrocytic expression was seen in the seizure model (Fig 2: INH), marked by astrocytes that become reactive in expression with prominent processes.
+This is consistent with astrocytic morphological phenotypes in neurotoxicity (Finbarrs-Bello et al. 2016).
+It is a common occurrence to observe astrocytes in negative responses through their hyperreactivity and glial scar formation in excitotoxic and/or mechanical injuries (Becerra-Calixto et al. 2017).

-Although, reactive astrocytosis may tend to have biphasic characteristic, one for cell death and one for pro-neuroprotection probably depending on the context (Becerra-Calixto et al., 2017.The morphological and physiological changes that astrocytes undergo in response to pathology is most often characterized by an up-regulation of the astrocytic intermediate filament glial fibrillary acidic protein (GFAP) and cellular hypertrophy, which may or may not be associated with cell proliferation (Rivera et al., 2019).
-This suggests that isoniazid induced neuronal damage which resulted into the activation of astrocytes.
-Conversely, it could also be attributed to isoniazid induced reduction in GABAnergic neurotransmission of which astrocytes play pivotal role GABA synthesis and release at synaptic terminals (Carta and Luca, 2008).
+Although, reactive astrocytosis may tend to have biphasic characteristic, one for cell death and one for pro-neuroprotection probably depending on the context (Becerra-Calixto et al. 2017).
+The morphological and physiological changes that astrocytes undergo in response to pathology is most often characterized by an upregulation of the astrocytic intermediate filament glial fibrillary acidic protein (GFAP) and cellular hypertrophy, which may or may not be associated with cell proliferation (Rivera et al. 2019).
+This suggests that Isoniazid administration induces neuronal damage which resulted in the activation of astrocytes in order to curb injured neurons and promote their survival.
+Conversely, it could also be attributed to Isoniazid-induced reduction in GABAnergic neurotransmission of which astrocytes also play pivotal role in GABA synthesis and release at synaptic terminals (Carta and Luca, 2008).

 Anxiolytic treatment resulted in the retraction of astrocytes which is a reversal of the seizure effect.
-By implication diazepam facilitates the action of GABA, decreased the neuronal excitability and necessitates astrocytes retraction.
-Similarly, anti-inflammatory drug hydrocortisone was used to evaluate the possible modulatory effect of anti-inflammatory agent as adjuvant in seizure management.
+By implication, diazepam facilitates the action of GABA, decreases the neuronal excitability and necessitates astrocytes retraction.
+Similarly, antiinflammatory drug hydrocortisone was used to evaluate the possible modulatory effect of antiinflammatory agent as adjuvant in seizure management.
 Hydrocortisone, exhibits a better promising effect by restoring astrocytes to relative normal morphology.
-Grosso et al., (2008) reported that hydrocortisone could be useful in the treatment of severely drug resistant, childhood epilepsies.
-Furthermore, a previous study demonstrates corticosteroids steroid which includes hydrocortisone are safe and efficient for treatment of epilepsy, particularly short therapy (Buzatu et al., 2009).
-This was evident in this study whereby hydrocortisone was able to ameliorate the astrogliosis induced by isoniazid.
+Grosso et al. (2008) reported that hydrocortisone could be useful in the treatment of drug resistant, childhood epilepsies.
+Furthermore, a previous study demonstrated that corticosteroids, which include hydrocortisone are safe and efficient for treatment of epilepsy, particularly short therapy (Buzatu et al. 2009).
+This was evident in this study as hydrocortisone was able to ameliorate the astrogliosis induced by isoniazid.

-The combination of anxiolytic and anti-inflammatory treatments reveals marked positive immunoreactivity and retraction of astrocytes as shown by their morphology.
+The combination of anxiolytic and antiinflammatory treatments reveals marked positive immunoreactivity and retraction of astrocytes as shown by their morphology.
 The above result demonstrated the beneficial effect of the combined therapy to enhance the management of status epilepticus.
 We opined that diazepam enhanced GABA release in the process while the hydrocortisone might have acted via the corticosteroid hormone receptor and/or exerted adjunct effect in the course of the treatment.